mwilkins74/Tattoos/README.md

 --- Favorites
 ---- Displays User specific favorites
 ---- Designs Favorited on Home get "stored" in Favorites (CREATE)
 ---- User can Rate (star?)
-(PATCH) designs - filtered in descending order of Rating
+(PATCH) designs
 ---- User can descrease Rating of designs (UPDATE)
 ---- User can remove (DELETE)
---- Shops
----- List of "Fake" Tattoo Shops where you can get your design done

 Stretch Goals
 ------
 - Click Tattoo image on Home screen
 -- Displays first 2-3 User Ratings of that design

+- Favorites
+-- filtered in descending order of Rating

+- NavLink?
+--- Shops
+---- List of "Fake" Tattoo Shops where you can get your design done

 LOGO
 ------